chaseruskin/legoHDL/ROADMAP.md

 - [!] allow scripts/alias to be stored as a list
 - [!] editor can be stored as a list too

+- [ ] for list command, highlight if a profile is availble to be updated (bonus)
-- [ ] add ability to update (if remote repository) profile using `legohdl update <profile-name> -profile` profiles
+- [ ] add ability to update (if remote repository) profile using `legohdl update <profile-name> -profile` profiles (bonus)

-- [ ] prompts user to complete a workspace if chose not to use a profile

-- [ ] if no editor is specified on first bootup, prompt for one
-- [ ] if no name is specified on first bootup, prompt for one

-- [x] for list command, remember last imported profile

-- [ ] for list command, highlight if a profile is availble to be updated
+- [ ] add default market for default profile (open-square)

-- [ ] create default as a visible profile? within profiles directory or embed it
+- [ ] add code to default scripts in profile (a hello-world, modelsim, and xsim)

 - [ ] document `profile` command with `help`